atom/github/docs/rfcs/004-issueish-list.md

 - [ ] How can we allow a user to customize the lists?
 - [ ] How can we notify a user about updated activity on a visible PR?
+- [ ] Where should you be able to merge, close, or re-open pull requests?

 ## Implementation phases